 The belief of Cognitive Behavioral Therapy is that a person’s mood is directly related to the person’s thoughts.
 The goal of CBT is to help people recognize negative thought patterns, assess the accurateness of those thoughts, and alter those thought patterns with healthier, more accurate thought patterns.
 For example, if someone does not do well on a test and they say to themselves, “I am so stupid!
 I can’t do anything right.”
 CBT strategies teach the person to acknowledge that a poor grade on a test, does not necessarily mean they are “stupid” or unable to do “anything” right.
 It only means they did poorly on that particular test.

-DBT is a combination of cognitive and behavioral therapy that integrates the use of mindfulness.
-DBT is useful to enhance skills for those who have difficulty regulating their emotions, coping with stress, or have dysfunctional patterns that interfere with positive skills the individual does have.
+DBT is a combination of cognitive and behavioral therapy that focuses on four main skills: core mindfulness, distress tolerance, interpersonal effectiveness, and emotional regulation.
+DBT is useful to enhance coping skills for those who have difficulty regulating their emotions, coping with stress, or have dysfunctional relationship patterns that interfere with maintaining a connection with others.

 Play therapy involves using a variety of play and art therapy techniques to help children process a variety of emotional or personal issues that may be affecting their behavior and/or mood.
 Play can allow children to process emotions or experiences through make-believe in a way that they cannot in real life.
 The “sacred space” of the therapist’s office gives the child a neutral, safe environment in which to do their “work”.
 The therapist also helps give words to the child’s emotions, helps interpret the symbolic meaning of their play, offers the child new strategies for approaching the problem, and helps build self-esteem and coping skills.